 What About Timers and Scales?

-If you order a pour-over coffee at a nice coffee shop or watch a coffee-making competition, you’ll see the baristas using timers and scales.
+If you ask for a pour-over coffee at a nice coffee shop or watch a coffee-making competition, you’ll see the baristas using timers and scales.
 They’re professional tools that help make sure the coffee-to-water ratio and brewing process are just right.
 But if you’re brewing for yourself at home, you may not need that level of precision.
 It’s up to you!

-There you have it: a straightforward Hario V60 recipe that should help you brew the most delicious cup of pour-over coffee possible.
+There you have it: a simple Hario V60 recipe that should help you brew the most delicious cup of pour-over coffee possible.
 Following a few simple steps like rinsing the filter and letting the coffee grounds bloom will result in a much better cup!
 And once you get the hang of it, this process will be like second nature.
 You’ll be a Hario V60 expert before you know it — and your taste buds will thank you.

 More about pour-over brewing: